Book now!

 Theme: Inspirational coaching

-The first British Rowing Coaching Conference for some years will take place from 25-26 January 2025 in Birmingham.
+The British Rowing Coaching Conference will take place from 25-26 January 2025 in Birmingham.

-There will be a Gala Dinner on the evening of Saturday, 25 January to celebrate the successes of coaches in 2024 from community rowing through to performance programmes.
+A Gala Dinner on Saturday, 25 January will celebrate the successes of coaches in 2024 from community rowing through to performance programmes!

 Male coach carrying four sculling blades with single sculler carrying boat in the background